-Exhibit Description 2.1 Agreement and Plan of Merger dated February 9, 2012, by and among Terra Tech Corp., a Nevada corporation, TT Acquisitions, Inc., a Nevada corporation, and GrowOp Technology Ltd., a Nevada corporation (1) 2.2 Articles of Merger (1) 3.1 Certificate of Amendment to Articles of Incorporation (1) 3.2 Certificate of Designation for Series A Preferred Stock (2) 3.3 Certificate of Designation for Series B Preferred Stock (2) 10.1 Standard Sublease dated November 15, 2010, by and between the GrowOp Technology Ltd. and Longdo Trucking Corporation (1) 99.1 Unaudited Financial Statements for the nine months ended September 30, 2011 for GrowOp Technology Ltd. and Audited Financial Statements for the year ended December 31, 2010 for GrowOp Technology Ltd. 99.2 Unaudited Pro Forma Combined Financial Information of Terra Tech Corp. and its Wholly Owned Subsidiary, GrowOp Technology Ltd. 99.3 Unaudited Financial Statements for the years ended December 31, 2011 (unaudited) and 2010 for GrowOp Technology Ltd.
+Exhibit Description 2.1 Agreement and Plan of Merger dated February 9, 2012, by and among Terra Tech Corp., a Nevada corporation, TT Acquisitions, Inc., a Nevada corporation, and GrowOp Technology Ltd., a Nevada corporation (1) 2.2 Articles of Merger (1) 3.1 Certificate of Amendment to Articles of Incorporation (1) 3.2 Certificate of Designation for Series A Preferred Stock (2) 3.3 Certificate of Designation for Series B Preferred Stock (2) 10.1 Standard Sublease dated November 15, 2010, by and between the GrowOp Technology Ltd. and Longdo Trucking Corporation (1) 99.1 Audited Financial Statements for the years ended December 31, 2011 and 2010 for GrowOp Technology Ltd. 99.2 Unaudited Pro Forma Combined Financial Information of Terra Tech Corp. and its Wholly Owned Subsidiary, GrowOp Technology Ltd.